-If the dwelling does not conform to the description given in the rental contract, the tenant may:
+If the dwelling does not conform to the description in the rental contract, the tenant may:

-- if he cannot stay in the dwelling, ask the landlord for a refund of the rental price by sending him a letter (preferably by registered letter with notice of receipt),
+- if he can't stay in the house, ask the renter for a refund of the rental price by sending him a letter (preferably by registered letter with notice of receipt),

-- and/or lodge a complaint with the departmental directorate in charge of the protection of the population (DDPP or DDCSPP) of the place of housing.
+- and/or lodge a complaint with the departmental directorate responsible for the protection of the population (DDPP or DDCSPP) of the place of accommodation.

 Who shall I contact

-- Decree No. 67-128 of 14 February 1967 on the suppression of inaccurate information in the event of an offer or a contract for seasonal furnished rental
+- Decree No. 67-128 of February 14, 1967, penalizing inaccurate information in the case of an offer or a contract for the seasonal rental of furniture

 - Ask for a refund of a holiday rental in case of false announcement